The Mavis's: Post-Mavis's (2003–2021)

-Reunion (2022-present)
+Reunion (2022–present)

 In 2022, the band announced a concert to take place on 29 December in St. Kilda.
 Becky returned from California, where she had been living in recent years, to take part, alongside a new lineup, consisting of guitarist Gabriel Atkinson (ex-Weta), bassist Rone Kaos (Fight the Sun) and drummer Alister Morley.
 A second show was added for the following day after selling out due to high demand.
 The following year, another show was announced for 30 December, featuring just the Thomases and Atkinson, however Kaos and Morley were in attendance.

 On 7 August 2024, it was announced that the band would be one of four support acts for TISM's Death to Art Tour.
 These performances were advertised as being the band's first in six years, despite them having regrouped in 2022 and 2023 for end-of-year concerts.
 On 18 October, they played a warmup show for the tour at the Odeon in Richmond, with only Kaos remaining from the 2022 lineup.
 Morley and Atkinson were instead replaced by Nick Cunneen and Glenn Lewis (Have a Nice Day) respectively.
 At the show, the band debuted a new song, "Heaven", dedicated to Ollie Olsen.
 On 9 November, the band performed the song at the Sidney Myer Music Bowl with music journalist Jane Gazzo, a friend of the band, on backing vocals.

+"Heaven" was released on 24 February 2026.
+The band launched it at the Castlemaine Royal Hotel on 14 March, although they'd played a free concert at George Lane in St Kilda a week prior.
+The band's touring activity would later increase; on 21 March they supported American alternative rockers Electric Six at the Northcote Theatre, and 11 July would see them once again supporting TISM at the Adelaide Beer & BBQ Festival, alongside Ratcat and Speed.
+Two days prior, they had performed at The Tote Hotel in Collingwood, alongside Melbourne hard rock band HZED and alternative rock band Big League.
+It was also announced they would be the national support to Belinda Carlisle on her Australian tour in March 2027.